Business Opportunities for Norwegian Companies in Thailand

 Norway has had diplomatic relations with Thailand since 1905.
 One of the most significant happenings in the bilateral relation was H.M.
 King Chulalongkorn (Rama V)’s visit to Norway on his second tour of Europe in 1907.
 Among many objectives, he visited Norsk Hydro to study the production of nitrogen-based fertiliser at Porsgrunn.
 He also crossed the mountains studying Norway’s engineering feats and travelled by ship from Trondheim all the way to Vadsø stopping at Nordkapp on the way, a very exotic trip at the time.

 Currently the political relations with Thailand are cordial.
 However, Norway has chosen to abstain from official contact with Thailand on ministerial level due to the fact that the military seized power from a democratically elected government through a coup d’état in 2014.
-The abstention is in line with other European countries.
+The abstention is in line with other European countries, but with elections on the horizon for early 2019, relations on government levels are starting to warm up.
 Despite the fact that the country is under a military regime, Norway continues to invest heavily in Thailand through the Government Pension Fund Global (Statens Pensjonsfond Utland).
-Total investments in 2016 reached NOK 27 billion up from NOK 20 billion in 2015.
-Shares account for NOK 16 billion, an increase of 40%, divided among 123 companies and institutions.
+Total investments in 2017 reached NOK 30 billion up from NOK 27 billion in 2016.
+Shares account for NOK 23 billion, an increase of 44%, divided among 134 companies and institutions.

 Roughly 60 Norwegian companies are established in Thailand, the largest being Aibel, Jotun, Telenor/Dtac, Wallenius Wilhelmsen and Yara.